facebookresearch/sol/README.md

-# Scalable Option Learning in High-Throughput Environments
+# Scalable Option Learning

+Official implementation of the SOL algorithm described in the paper "Scalable Option Learning in High-Throughput Environments" by Mikael Henaff, Scott Fujimoto and Michael Rabbat.

 ## Installation